osmosis-labs/assetlists/LISTING.md

 ### Listing as Unverified Asset (pseudo-permissionless):
  - Asset is registered to the Cosmos Chain Registry
  - Origin chain is registered to the Cosmos Chain Registry
    - IBC connection between origin chain and Osmosis is registed to the Cosmos Chain Registry
- - At least one integrated wallet supports to origin chain and asset
+ - At least one integrated wallet supports the origin chain and asset
-  - (Note: Native wallet integration is not required as long as suggestion/addChain method works)
+   - (Note: native wallet support is not required as long as some chain suggestion or addChain method works)
  - Nearly all assets are accepted, except those that are:
    - Deceptive, (cannot imitate other assets or copyrighted material via name, symbol, or logo),
    - Shows signs of being a scam, or the team showing nefarious behaviour, (e.g., evidence of rug-pull or pump-n-dump), or